 After a long day, software architects could not miss the beers time and that’s where feedback began to be collected to make the next edition of the GSAS even better.
 Feedback was very positive and the idea is to make the second edition of GSAS bigger and even more practical, having two days of workshops and talks.

 Here you may find:

-GSAS (Global Software Architecture Summit) will take place 1-2 October, 2020 in Barcelona.
-It will be a 2-days summit which aims to attract and connect software architecture experts from all over the world as well as all those interested in building working software to improve their skills, share knowledge, and connect.
+GSAS (Global Software Architecture Summit) will be a 2-days summit which aims to attract and connect software architecture experts from all over the world as well as all those interested in building working software to improve their skills, share knowledge, and connect.

 Robust and scalable software will be in the center of every talk and workshop, which makes it a perfect place for people who fight for quality in the software development world.

 Over 350 software architects will come together for two days to promote quality in the world of software.

 In addition to technical talks and hands-on workshops, it will be fun!
 There will be snacks and beers, opportunity to meet like-minded people and generate interesting discussions.